Joan Gili

 During the Second World War he moved the bookshop to Oxford, where it grew to two floors in a building that had once belonged to the painter Whistler.
 At first he lived in Park Town in North Oxford.
 From 1945–69, he lived at 14 Fyfield Road, also in North Oxford, with his family, then moving to Cumnor west of Oxford.
 In 1948, he became a naturalised British citizen, but although he officially changed his name to John Gili, his friends and family continued to call him Joan.

-His role as "unofficial consul of the Catalans in Britain" lead eventually to honours, the Creu de Sant Jordi, from the Catalan government, and the Order of Isabella the Catholic from the Spanish government.
-However he was reported to be most satisfied by an honorary MA from Oxford University.
+His role as "unofficial consul of the Catalans in Britain" led eventually to honours, the Creu de Sant Jordi, from the Catalan government, and the Order of Isabella the Catholic from the Spanish government.
+However, he was reported to be most satisfied by an honorary MA from Oxford University.

 He worked until the very end of his life, into his nineties.
 He married Elizabeth McPherson in 1938.
 She later produced a translation of his mother's cookery book.
-They had three children: Jonathan Gili (a documentary film maker), Martin Gili (who carried on, and developed Dolphin books), and Katherine Gili (a sculptress).
+They had three children: Jonathan Gili (a documentary filmmaker), Martin Gili (who carried on, and developed Dolphin books), and Katherine Gili (a sculptor).